How to Stay SunSmart This Summer

 Make a blanket rule: whether you’re walking to school, swimming in the surf or spectating sport – always account for the risk of UV.
 It’s not just your skin that you need to keep safe, your eyes are also in danger of damage.
 The harm that UV causes to children’s eyes is cumulative, so establishing SunSmart practices early on is essential.

 Check out The Cancer Council’s free SunSmart app where you can see what time of day UV levels are stronger, as well as sending yourself reminders to shield you and your family from the sun.

 Your children are always watching you.
 They take their cues and learning around how to respond and thrive from your actions and attitude.
 This means that you’re their greatest teacher when it comes to being safe in the sun – so set a SunSmart example.

-Gearing up the children for a day in the sun can be difficult.
-If you keep at it, the payoff will be well protected children that have SunSmart strategies and can enjoy the sun without risking their skins.
+Gearing up the children for a day in the sun does take a bit of planning.
+But if you keep at it, the payoff will be well-protected sun-safe children who develop SunSmart strategies and behaviours for life, and can enjoy the sun without risking their skin or long term health.

 Looking for the right Childcare Centre for your Family?